larkintuckerllc/city-events-map-prototype/README.md

 add more features to our application the additional Redux work follows very repeatable patterns.

+**Assignment (10 Min): Starting from the solution from the previous lesson;
-**Assignment (10 Min): Connect the "App" component to the "events" Redux implementation by updating the file "App.js" in "src" to:**
+connect the "App" component to the "events" Redux implementation by updating the file "App.js" in "src" to:**

 ```
 import React, { Component, PropTypes } from 'react';